Bikram Yoga: Synergistic & cumulative effect to balance body state

-Bikram yoga has synergistic and cumulative effect to return the body in a balanced state.
-With its scientifically combined poses in a sequence, it offers systematic way of creating sound and strong health and calm and equanimity of the mind.
-It’s the complete package of flexibility, strength, balance, gravity and stamina.
+Bikram yoga has the synergistic and cumulative effect to return the body to a balanced state.
+With its scientifically combined poses in a sequence, it offers the systematic way of creating sound and strong health and calm and equanimity of the mind.
+It’s the complete package of flexibility, strength, balance, gravity, and stamina.
 Followings are the benefits of Bikram Yoga:

 - It empowers the respiratory system and extremely famous yoga for reducing the fat of the body.

-- It has greater effect on the overall health of the body and its fitness.
+- It has the greater effect on the overall health of the body and its fitness.